AkshatParikh16/beginning--bioinformatics/docs/ai_usage.md

-Here’s a polished, chronological version of your **AI Use Log**.
-I’ve kept your content intact but structured each entry under the same five headings so it looks uniform, professional, and easy to follow.

----

 # AI Use Log – Beginning Bioinformatics (Part 3)

 I wrote and tested all final code myself.
 AI was used as a support tool for scaffolding and reminders.
 Below are the specific instances, organized in order of use.